finbox-in/finbox-in.github.io/docs/middleware/flutter.md

 # FinBox Lending: Flutter

-FinBox Lending SDK is a drop-in module that can add a digital lending journey to any mobile application.
+FinBox Lending Flutter SDK is a wrapper around the Android SDK which helps add a digital lending journey to any mobile application.

 ## Requirements